SJ23 Tech Tip D07, (Updated 2022-11-28) Bob Schimmel. | |||||||

 course when turned around and for others it is a mobility

-UPDATE 2023 Rod End Fitting - As good as having the gear shift extender is, the outboard can rotate only +/-100 due to the slight slop in the joint.
-If I turn the outboard beyond 100 it breaks the outboard shift lever, which isn't sold anymore.
+2023 Rod End Fitting - As good as the gear a shift extender is, the outboard could rotate only +50 with the slight play in the joint.
+If I rotated the outboard beyond 50 it broke the Merc shift lever, which isn't sold anymore.
 Grrrr.
-I could make the joint sloppier but then the action would be as sensitive.
-For this reason the end of a new fibreglass extender has received a rod end fitting that increases the rotation of the outboard to +/-300.
-This makes it possible to rotate the engine without risk of breaking the shift lever.
-It will now be possible to push the stern sideways to the finger as the last action when docking.
+I could have increased the play in the joint but then the action wouldn't be as sensitive.
+For this reason the end of the blue fibreglass ski pole received a rod end fitting that increases the rotation of the outboard to +300.
+This minimized the risk of breaking the Merc shift lever.
+It is now possible to push the stern sideways to the finger as the last action when docking.
 Read docking description above.
 In addition, the pole should be able to lay over the toe rail with the outboard tilted up, thereby keeping the cockpit seating clear.
 That being the case, I may leave it there permanently.
-The new fibreglass extender does not have a handle so it can slide unobstructed over the transom.
-With the aluminum ski pole, lowering the outboard sometimes shifted the outboard to forward when the handle snagged on the transom.
+With the previous aluminum ski pole, lowering the outboard sometimes pulled the outboard shift lever to forward when the handle snagged on the transom while the outboard was lowered.
+The new fibreglass does not have a handle that can snag on the transom.
 Ah the "hassles" of berthing in a slip compared to the freedom of hanging from a mooring.
+But then its a tad difficult to walk to shore from a mooring!
+Its also a lot easier to do repairs from a dock.

 The aluminum ski pole has been repurposed to support the furler when the mast is down.
 It saves a lot of time at the ramp. |